JonathanSalwan/ttexplore/README.md

 If we compile this snippet with libfuzzer without optimization (`clang++ -g -O0 -fsanitize=fuzzer,memory target.cpp`), libfuzzer will run for a while before finding `r * 2 == 0xdeadbef0`.
 In other hand, this kind of constraints are really easy to solve using symbolic execution.
 So, combining dynamic symbolic execution and runtime fuzzing is something very interesting.

-The only thing we have to do is to run libfuzzer with 2 jobs and defining a corpus directory (here the ttexplore workspace).
-Note that we have to run at least 2 jobs, otherwise libfuzzer will not refresh its corpus, which is an issue as we need to share seeds from ttexplore and libfuzzer.
+The only thing we have to do is to run libfuzzer with 2 jobs and defining a corpus directory (here the TTexplore workspace).
+Note that we have to run at least 2 jobs, otherwise libfuzzer will not refresh its corpus, which is an issue as we need to share seeds from TTexplore and libfuzzer.

 So, in a first console, let's run libfuzzer like this: